 net start DNS

-If the problem arises while the service is active, the server is not listening to the IP address used in the nslookup query.
-The administrators can restrict a DNS server to listen to only specific addresses using the Interfaces tab of the server properties page in the DNS console.
-If the DNS server is set to limit service to a specific list of configured IP addresses, the IP address used to contact the DNS server may not be on the list.
-You can either try another IP address from the list or add the IP address to the list.
+If this problem occurs while the service is active, the server might not listen to the IP address used in the nslookup query.
+Administrators can configure a DNS server to listen only to specific addresses through the Interfaces tab on the server properties page in the DNS console.
+When the DNS server limits service to certain configured IP addresses, the IP address you use to contact it may fall outside that list.
+In that case, try another IP address from the allowed list or add your current IP address to it.

-Rarely, the DNS server may possess an advanced security or firewall configuration.
-If the server is on another network and it can only be reached through an intermediate host like packet filtering router or proxy server, the DNS server will listen and receive client request on a non-standard port.
-By default, nslookup will send query to DNS servers via UDP port 53.
-As a result, if the DNS server use any different port, the nslookup queries will fails.
-If this is the problem, then check the intermediate filter is purposefully restrict traffic on known DNS ports.
-If not, modify the firewall’s packet filter or port rules to allow traffic on UDP/TCP port 53.
+In rare cases, the DNS server may have an advanced security or firewall configuration.
+If the server resides on another network and is accessible only through an intermediate host such as a packet-filtering router or proxy server, it might listen for client requests on a non-standard port.
+By default, nslookup sends queries to DNS servers using UDP port 53.
+Therefore, if the DNS server uses a different port, nslookup queries will fail.
+To fix this issue, verify whether the intermediate filter intentionally restricts traffic on standard DNS ports.
+If it doesn’t, update the firewall’s packet filtering or port rules to allow traffic on UDP and TCP port 53.

 Check the problems with authoritative data